Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 And while no program needs to kill, most Wars need software.
 And so on.

-This weird phenomenon has a simple explaination: Informatics changes everything humans do because **it changes how humans collectively think**.
+This weird phenomenon has a simple explanation: Informatics changes everything humans do because **it changes how humans collectively think**.
 Indeed, if Information belongs to a human mind, when shared among the members of community, it builds the Culture of such community.
 And such